Nitload-NSI/StgSharp/tools/Nitload.GenerateGL/README.md

-# StgSharp.GenerateGL
+# Nitload.GenerateGL

-`StgSharp.GenerateGL` generates the StgSharp desktop OpenGL C# bindings from the Khronos `gl.xml` registry.
+`Nitload.GenerateGL` generates the Nitload desktop OpenGL C# bindings from the Khronos `gl.xml` registry.

 The current target is OpenGL 4.6 Core.
 The generator does not emit OpenGL ES or mix extension entry points into the core API. `gl.xml` is the authoritative generation input; the retained `gl.h` is reference material only.

+## Namespace migration

+The project and directory are named `Nitload.GenerateGL`, but the implementation namespace and generated-source templates still contain `StgSharp.*`.
+Update the templates in `Generation/OpenGlGenerator.cs` to emit `Nitload.Graphics.OpenGL` and import `Nitload.Mathematics.Numeric.Graphics` before regenerating the renamed graphics library.
+The CLI commands below use the current project paths; they do not automatically migrate generated namespaces.

 ## Usage